nanoframework/nanoframework.github.io/content/community-targets/index.md

 # Community provided target boards

 There is a GitHub repository that holds target boards provided by community members.
-Check it [here](https://github.com/nanoframework/nf-Community-Targets).
+Check the [nf-Community-Targets repository](https://github.com/nanoframework/nf-Community-Targets).

 These boards are NOT maintained by the core team and any related questions or issues about them should be addressed to the target _owner_.